Aastik243/TraderScore/README.md

 ### 3. Set Up Redis

-If you don’t have Redis installed, you can download it here or install it via Docker:
+If you don’t have Redis installed, you can install it via Docker:
 ```bash
 docker run --name redis -p 6379:6379 -d redis
 ```